-- Undergraduate domestic applicants apply to the University via University Admission Centre (UAC).
+- Domestic non-school leaver applicants apply to the University via University Admission Centre (UAC).

-- Applicants who do not meet the direct entry requirements may apply through ANU Pathway Programs, ANU Supplementary Admission Schemes or Experience Based Entry Scheme for eligible applicants.
+- Applicants who do not meet the direct entry requirements may be considered for ANU Pathway Programs or apply under the ANU Supplementary Admission Schemes or Experience Based Entry Scheme.
 Detailed information about each scheme and how to apply is given in

 - Table 1: ANU Pathway Programs;

 - Recent secondary education applicants who have not attempted any further studies will be assessed on the basis of their ATAR or ATAR equivalent and any adjustment factors where applicable.

 - Higher education study applicants who have completed a minimum of one-year full time equivalent bachelor studies will be assessed on the basis of their best tertiary results from all assessable qualifications.

 - Vocational education and training (VET) study applicants will be assessed on the basis of their best results from completed VET qualification at AQF level 5 or higher.
 If the VET qualification is incomplete, applicants will be assessed on the basis of their best secondary study results.

 - Work and life experience applicants will be assessed on the basis of the Experience Based Entry Scheme where applicable.

 Table 1: ANU pathway programs